return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 .. c:function:: unsigned long vb2_plane_size(struct vb2_buffer *vb, unsigned int plane_no)

-    return plane size in bytes
+    return plane size in bytes.

     :param struct vb2_buffer \*vb:
-        buffer for which plane size should be returned
+        pointer to \ :c:type:`struct vb2_buffer <vb2_buffer>`\  to which the plane in
+        question belongs to.

     :param unsigned int plane_no:
-        plane number for which size should be returned
+        plane number for which size should be returned.

 .. _`vb2_start_streaming_called`: